mat-docs/RTA.Site/docs/devguide/tutorials/influx/index.md

 * Update the [Microservices demo](../microservices/index.md) to add [InfluxDB](https://www.influxdata.com/products/influxdb/) with the RTA [Influx Data Service](../../../services/rta-influxdatasvc/README.md) and supporting [Schema Mapping Service](../../../services/rta-schemamappingsvc/README.md)
 * Ingest some sample data into [InfluxDB](https://www.influxdata.com/products/influxdb/)
-* Call the other services using GRPC to describe sessions
+* Call the other services using gRPC to describe sessions
 * Test the deployment with ATLAS

 !!! tip